johnking7/link-docs/type_registry.rst

 Every item of content stored on Link has a content type.
 Examples of potential content types are tweets, comments, blog posts, media metadata and user profiles.

 Link has a hierarchical system of content types.
-Except for the root content type, every content type has a parent content type that it extends.
-The schema for the root content type is empty.
+There is a `root content type <https://github.com/link-blockchain/link-root-type-schema/tree/0d577c02734376042068ec39431c69034ec35a8a>`_ that all other content types are derived from.

 https://github.com/link-blockchain/link-type-registry/blob/1.0.0/src/link_type_registry.sol#L60